alexbrand/bucketboard/docs/VIRTUAL_SCROLLING_SUMMARY.md

 ## Summary

-Virtual scrolling implementation is a **complete success**. bixo can now handle enterprise-scale buckets with millions of objects while maintaining excellent performance and user experience.
+Virtual scrolling implementation is a **complete success**. bucketbrowser can now handle enterprise-scale buckets with millions of objects while maintaining excellent performance and user experience.
 The implementation is transparent to users and requires no configuration.

 **Status**: ✅ Production Ready
 **Performance**: ⚡ Excellent (60fps, <100ms renders)